ECGP Frequently Asked Questions

 An apprenticeship is a structured program that combines on-the-job training with classroom instruction to prepare individuals for careers in skilled trades or technical fields.
 In an apprenticeship, individuals (known as apprentices) work under the guidance of experienced professionals, known as journeypersons or mentors, to learn the practical skills and knowledge required in their field.
 There are different opportunities to start an apprenticeship.
 The typical steps include:

-• Step One: Find an employer who is willing to train you in your preferred trade
+• Option One: Find an employer who is willing to train you in your preferred trade

-• Step Two: Enter a Pre-Apprenticeship Training Program
+• Option Two: Enter a Pre-Apprenticeship Training Program

-• Step Three: Complete a college diploma that relates to your trade
+• Option Three: Complete a college diploma that relates to your trade

-• Step Four: Register in the Ontario Youth Apprenticeship Program
+• Option Four: Register in the Ontario Youth Apprenticeship Program

 Alternatively, you can consider the Integrated Apprenticeship Technician Model.
 This model combines technical college coursework with structured, on-the-job apprenticeship training.
 This model is designed to help students gain practical experience while working toward industry-recognized certifications or licenses.
 The following programs that incorporate this model include: